ecard07/quest-1-sensor-display-program/Sensor_Display_Program.md

 # Sensor Display Program
+You will animate the lights to display what you want.
+Be creative.
+Then, you will add the temperature to display, by clicking on the thermometer.
+You can lower or raise the temperature.

 ## **Step 1** - Drag a basic showLeds into the Start blocks.
 Click on **basic** to select the ``||basic.showLeds||``.
 Then, drag the ``||basic.showLeds||`` into ``||basic.Start||`` block.
 ```blocks